junxit/us-congress-code/title-16/chapter-12b/sec-832d.md

 ## Notes

+### Editorial Notes

 ### Amendments

 1945—Subsec. (a).
 Act Oct.
 23, 1945, inserted “and for the disposition of electric energy to Federal agencies” in first sentence.

+### Statutory Notes and Related Subsidiaries

 ### Transfer of Functions

 “Secretary of Energy” substituted for “Federal Power Commission” in subsec. (a) pursuant to Pub.
 L. 95–91, § 301(b), which is classified to section 7151(b) of Title 42, The Public Health and Welfare.
 Functions of Secretary of the Interior with respect to Bonneville Power Administration transferred to Secretary of Energy by section 7152(a)(1)(D), (2) of Title 42, with Bonneville Power Administration to be preserved as a distinct organizational entity within Department of Energy and headed by an Administrator.
-Federal Power Commission terminated and its functions, personnel, property, funds, etc., transferred to Secretary of Energy (except for certain functions transferred to Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42.
+The Federal Power Commission was terminated, and its functions, personnel, property, funds, etc., were transferred to the Secretary of Energy (except for certain functions which were transferred to the Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42.

+### Executive Documents

+### Transfer of Functions

 Executive and administrative functions of Federal Power Commission, with certain reservations, transferred to Chairman of such Commission, with authority vested in him to authorize their performance by any officer, employee, or administrative unit under his jurisdiction, by Reorg.
 Plan No. 9 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3175, 64 Stat.
 1265, set out as a note under section 792 of this title.
 For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
 Plan No. 3 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3174, 64 Stat.
 1262, set out in the Appendix to Title 5, Government Organization and Employees.